A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 It’s specified as an income amount that is used to determine eligibility for various income-based public programs, such as Medicaid, health insurance premium tax credits, and cost-sharing reductions.
 The specific dollar amount varies based on the number of people in the household and whether the household is in Alaska, Hawaii, or the continental U.S.

-The following charts show federal poverty guidelines for 20231 and 2024,2 both of which will be used for various healthcare programs in 2024 and 2025 (more details below in terms of which numbers are used for which programs).
+The following chart shows federal poverty guidelines for 2024,1 which are used for various healthcare programs in 2024 and 2025 (more details below in terms of how this works).

 2024 Federal Poverty Guidelines